Milodrag Akmadžić

 Milodrag "Backo" Akmadžić is a Croatian retired footballer and is a former assistant coach with Toronto Croatia of the Canadian Soccer League.
 Akmadžić played the majority of his career in the Canadian Professional Soccer League and had a stint in the National Professional Soccer League.
-After his retirement from competitive soccer he went into the field of coaching teams within the CSL.
+After his retirement from competitive soccer, he went into the field of coaching teams within the CSL.

 Playing career

+Akmadžić played in the First League of Herzeg-Bosnia in 1994 with Zrinjski Mostar.

-Akmadžić began his North American career in 1996 with Toronto Croatia of the Canadian International Soccer League.
+He would begin his North American career in 1996 with Toronto Croatia of the Canadian International Soccer League.
 During the winter season he signed with Toronto Shooting Stars of the National Professional Soccer League.
 Where he appeared in 24 matches and recorded seven goals and two assists.
 In 1997, Toronto Croatia entered the Canadian National Soccer League, where he served as team captain.
 He helped Toronto secure a playoff berth by finishing second in the standings.
 The following season he retired from competitive soccer.
 Akmadžić made his return to soccer and resigned with Toronto Croatia in 2000.
 His first match back was on May 31, 2000 in a match against Glen Shields Sun Devils.
 He helped Toronto qualify for the playoffs by finishing third in the standings.
 He reached the CPSL Championship finals where they faced league giants Toronto Olympians, and won the match by a score of 2-1.

 In 2001, he would sign with newly expansion Brampton Hitmen.
 During his five year tenure with Brampton his greatest success with the organization was in 2003, where he assisted in their CPSL championship run.